Ohio and Erie Canal: The canal presently

-The Ohio and Erie Canal Historic District, a 24.5 acre historic district including part of the canal, was declared a National Historic Landmark during 1966.
+The Ohio and Erie Canal Historic District, a 24.5 acre historic district including part of the canal, was declared a National Historic Landmark in 1966.
 It is a four-mile (6 km) section within the village of Valley View comprising three locks, the Tinkers Creek Aqueduct, and two other structures.

 A remaining watered section of the Ohio & Erie Canal is located in Summit County, Ohio.
 The Ohio & Erie Canal is maintained, to this day, as a water supply for local industries.
 After the flood, a few sections of the canal continued in use hauling cargo to local industries.
 Another watered section extends from the Station Road Bridge in Brecksville northwards into Valley View and Independence, all Cleveland suburbs.

 The section of the Ohio & Erie Canal from the Brecksville Dam to Rockside Road in Cuyahoga County was transferred to the National Park Service during 1989 as part of the Cuyahoga Valley National Recreational Area (now known as the Cuyahoga Valley National Park).

 A lease on the canal lands from the Cuyahoga Valley National Park to the terminus of the canal has been executed with the Cleveland Metroparks.
 The Metroparks manage the adjacent real estate and the surrounding Ohio & Erie Canal Reservation.

 The section of the Ohio & Erie Canal still owned and maintained by the Division of Parks in southern Summit is referred to as the watered section.
 This section runs from downtown Akron, through Summit Lake south to Barberton, a distance of about 12 mi.
 Included in this section is the feeder canal from the Tuscarawas River and the hydraulics (flood control) at the Portage Lakes.

 The Ohio & Erie Canal and its feeder reservoirs are maintained from Akron by a staff of three O.D.N.R.
 Ohio State Parks, Canal Hydraulic Operators.
 Like its sister canal, the Ohio & Erie Canal carries a large amount of stormwater.
 The canals were not designed to accommodate this great influx of stormwater.
 Most of the siltation and erosion problems experienced presently are the result of stormwater inappropriately piped into the canals over the years.

 During late 1996, the canal from Zoar to Cleveland was designated a National Heritage Corridor.
 This designation was brought about through the efforts of many communities, civic organizations, businesses and individuals working in partnership.

 Another section still watered, approximately one mile in length, runs along Canal Road in Pickaway County southwest of Circleville.

-A map showing the disposition of the canal lands is available on-line from the Ohio Department of Natural Resources.